stefanprodan/MvcThrottle/README.md

 ###Customizing the rate limit response

 By default, when a client is rate limited a 409 HTTP exception gets raised.
-If you want to return a custom view instead of throwing an exception you’ll need to implement your own MvcThrottle and override the <code>QuotaExceededResult</code> method.
-In the example bellow I’ve created a view named RateLimited.cshtml located in the Views/Shared folder, using ViewBag.Message I am sending the error message to this view.
+If you want to return a custom view instead of throwing an exception you’ll need to implement your own ThrottlingFilter and override the <code>QuotaExceededResult</code> method.

 ``` cs
 public class MvcThrottleCustomFilter : MvcThrottle.ThrottlingFilter